Prasanth-S7/zBrain/README.md

 cd backend
 yarn install
 ```
+3. Create a .env file in the backend directory and add the variables which are given in the .env.example file

+4. Create a .env file in the client directory and add the variables which are given in the .env.example file

-3. Start the development server:
+5. Start the development server:
 ```bash
 npm run dev
 # or